ilmanzo/ilmanzo.github.com/_posts/2017-11-06-access-dhcp-options-from-client.md

 title: "linux: how to access DHCP options from client"
 description: "how to access DHCP options from client"
 category: linux
-tags: [linux, script, dhcp, network]
+tags: [linux, debian, scripting, sysadmin, dhcp, network]
 ---
 {% include JB/setup %}